terzioglan/PepperDialogue/README.md

 Ideally, this class can be replaced with another to adapt the whole system to be used with a different voice activity detection system.
 In this case,
 1. The [callback functions](./mainApplication.py#L20) `callback_speechDetected`, `callback_gazeDetected`, `callback_humanDetected`, `callback_humanLeft` should either be replaced according to the new target voice activity system's functionalities or removed
-2. The [`RecordingManager`](./lib/recordingManagers.py#L6) class should be provided with available methods during initialization for starting and stopping audio recordings using the target system
+2. The [`RecordingManager`](./lib/recordingManagers.py#L6) class should be provided with available methods during [initialization](./mainApplication.py#L159) for starting and stopping audio recordings using the target system
-3. The [`RecordingHandler`](./lib/recordingManagers.py#L91) class should be provided with a method to fetch the recording from the target system,if necessary
+3. The [`RecordingHandler`](./lib/recordingManagers.py#L91) class should be provided with a method during [initialization](./mainApplication.py#L166) to fetch the recording from the target system, if necessary
-4. Directory for the audio file source, [SOURCE_AUDIO_FILE_PATH](./config.py) should be edited as appropriate
+4. Directory for the audio file source, [SOURCE_AUDIO_FILE_PATH](./config.py#L13) should be edited as appropriate
 5. Hope for the best.